Videos raise racial concerns about Jacksonville Sheriff’s Office interactions with public

 Then the video shows the second officer seeming to grab her as she runs backward into the house screaming.

-Her boyfriend’s voice is heard begging the officer to stop as the phone is dropped.
+Her husband’s voice is heard begging the officer to stop as the phone is dropped.

 • • •